 \subsection{Coined Quantum Walks}

-Coined QWs defined on graphs as introduced by \cite{AAKV}, have provides a useful concept in quantum computing and a versatile modeling tool in quantum dynamics.
-We shown that they also belong to the class of SQWs on regular graphs.
+Coined QWs defined on graphs as introduced by \cite{AAKV}, provide a useful concept in quantum computing and a versatile modeling tool in quantum dynamics.
+We show that they also belong to the class of SQWs on regular graphs.